EFWob/RetroRadio/README.md

 ## Considerations for migration

-If you have the ESP32 radio installed and preferences set up, so it is ucommandsp and running, the RetroRadio software should run out of the box with a few things to notice:
+If you have the ESP32 radio installed and preferences set up, so it is up and running, the RetroRadio software should run out of the box with a few things to notice:

 - This version needs some more NVS-entries.
 If you are using already much space in NVS (namely if you have a lot of presets defined) you might